 The Failure to Invest in the Business

 Your gym must evolve as time progresses.
 Regular investment in your business is essential to its continued growth.
-Gym evolution occurs when money is spent on new exercise machines, new group classes, skilled instructors, remodeling old and dilapidated portions of the facility and so on.
+Gym evolution occurs when money is spent on new exercise and cardio machines, new group classes, skilled instructors, remodeling old and dilapidated portions of the facility and so on.
 If necessary, secure financial support from investors or take advantage of a line of credit.
 Continually invest in your gym and it will prove that much more enticing to current and prospective members.

 A Reluctance to Change